Pain Management TrainingCME Accreditation: 27.75 AMA PRA Category 1 Credits™view more CME info about this course

 The pain management seminar begins with didactic material covering the specific principles of the various medical procedures then, later in the day, physicians will receive hands-on workshop to gain proficiency in the various injection procedures.

 You will learn specifically how to perform the Palpatory Method, as well as learn to perform the various injections using the latest Fluoroscopic techniques.
 This includes working on volunteer patients, injection models or cadavers from the local medical school.

 Physicians will learn specific methods to ensure the appropriate reimbursement for these high paying procedures, as well as learn the business principles to successfully integrate these new services into their practice.
 You will learn to access local Medicare policies for your geographic area.
 We urge attendees to follow their local Medicare and insurance carrier's guidelines.

-In addition to CME Credits, a Certificate Of Achievement is presented upon successful completion and demonstration of the various injection procedures.
+In addition, a Certificate Of Achievement is presented upon successful completion and demonstration of the various injection procedures.

 Pain Management Course Objectives